 According to Merriam-Webster, a taxi is ‘an automobile that carries passengers for a fare usually determined by the distance traveled’.

 When you’re on holiday, the chances are that no matter where you are, people will understand you when you ask for a taxi.
 In almost every language, taxi means taxi.

 The etymology of the word taxi

 What is the origin of the internationally used word ‘taxi’?
-Ultimately, the word taxi originates from the ancient Greek word τάξις (taxis), which means ‘payment’.
+Ultimately, the word taxi originates from the ancient Greek word τάξις (taxis), which means ‘arrangement, order’.